Enterprise Sales Recruiter in blue suit in the office

 The Hire That Almost Never Happened

 It was 3:08 PM.
 I had just debriefed four candidates, and my internal interview hadn’t shown up yet.
-I cut my last meeting short to avoid keeping him waiting, but so far, he was a no-show.

 As I answered some emails, I realized I hadn’t eaten lunch and considered grabbing a quick bite.
-Just then, my phone buzzed—John was in the lobby.
+Just then, my phone buzzed.
+John was in the lobby.

 Back to John.
 After spending a little more time with him, it was clear he had potential.

 However, he didn’t address his late arrival.
-So—naturally, I asked him what happened.
+So naturally, I asked him what happened.

-Actionable Recruitment Strategies You Can Implement
+Actionable Recruitment Strategies

 Investigating Potential Problems